Don’t teach in Thailand if…

 You Want to Make A Lot of Money

-If you’re reading this then you probably already know the teaching salary in Thailand isn’t the best.
-In comparison to the cost of living, you can live very well—but when it comes to making those international transfers every month, it can be a bit painful.
+If you’re reading this, then you probably already know the teaching salary in Thailand isn’t the best.
+In comparison to the cost of living, you can live very well—but when it comes to making those international bank transfers every month, it can be a bit painful.
 That said, jobs at international schools tend to offer more money and there is no shortage of private tutoring opportunities throughout the country.
 Many teachers, myself included, survive from their tutoring money and transfer their salaries home each month.
 You can save, but it definitely takes commitment.

 You Want to Party 24/7